edouard-rabasse/edouard-rabasse/README.md

-[**hackaton Margo AI for health**](https://github.com/edouard-rabasse/hackaton-margo)
+[**hackaton Margo AI for health**](https://github.com/edouard-rabasse/hackaton-margo) *Hackaton organized by Margo, Qubits Pharmaceuticals and IBM.
+We achieved first place.*
-> Hackaton organized by Margo, Qubits Pharmaceuticals and IBM, were the goal was to predict toxicity of molecules based on there SMILEs chains.
-We achieved first place.
+> The goal was to predict toxicity of molecules based on SMILEs chains.
+We combined classical classification methods with Deep Learning---

----

 ## Technical Skills